Why Stakeholders? Why think differently? If you’ve worked for a “business as usual” organisation, you may well have heard these statements:

 What is the Stakeholder’s Attitude?

-Every different Stakeholder and individual needs to be assessed (and then considered continuously) and included in your engagement strategies, tactics and policies.
+Every different Stakeholder needs to be assessed and included in your engagement strategies, tactics and policies.
 Think of each one in terms of a 2×2 matrix with the axes of Influence and Advocacy (see diagram).
 Those with high influence and low advocacy of your organisation are your Opponents.
 Those with low Influence and high Advocacy are your Friends.
 Of course, there are the Neutrals too with low Influence and Advocacy.
 Those with high Influence and high Advocacy in the top right box are your Champions, and you need to encourage and support them.
 Opponents, Neutrals, and Friends – actually you need a continuous approach to address all of them as groups and individually with the objective of turning them all into your Champions.

 Everything is connected, but engagement starts with how you go about your business.
 From how you design your products and services to how you handle customer complaints – all of your processes and actions can be swiftly under the microscope in today’s world of instant communications and social media.
 From how you hire your staff, to how you develop them, treat them and trust them.
 Your shared values as an organisation are crucial.
 Your approach should be more diverse, inclusive, equal, sustainable, and meaningful.
 Your own “business as usual” should be based on the characteristics of: